RESTful-Otaku/RESTful-Otaku/README.md

 ### 📚 About Me

-I'm a passionate and versatile Software Engineer with a focus on back-end development.
+I'm a curious and versatile Software Engineer with a focus on back-end and systems development.
 My current work tech stack is primarily built around Golang, Rust, TypeScript, and PostgreSQL on AWS.
 I love to explore new technologies and solve complex problems.
-As such I am often working on side projects in various tech stacks and languages to help refine my skillset.
+As such I am often working on side projects, little tools and apps in various tech stacks and languages to help refine my skillset.

 ---

 ### 🌱 Personal Stuff

-I'm not just passionate about coding; I have a life outside of the terminal too!
-I'm a snowboarding and skateboarding enthusiast.
-I enjoy the strategy behind a good game of chess and the melodies of a guitar.
-I love to travel—most of South East Asia is checked off, and Europe is my next conquest.
-Currently, I'm diving deep into the Japanese language and culture, enriched by my love for Anime and Manga.
+I'm not just curious when coding; I have a life outside of the terminal too!
+* I'm a snowboarding and skateboarding enthusiast (though my injuries heal slower these days).
+* I enjoy the strategy behind a good game of chess (getting better) and the melodies of a guitar (also getting beter).
+* I love to travel—most of South East Asia needs checking off before I hit 40, and Europe is in my backyard so who know's where I will be year to year.
+* Currently, I'm diving deep into the Japanese language and culture, enriched by my love for Anime and Manga, so I can become だいじょうぶ!

 ---